Decentralized-ID/decentralized-id.github.io/_posts/literature/2018-12-22-evolution-of-ssi.md

 date: 2018-12-22
 title: "The Evolution of Self Sovereign Identity (Draft Seeking Feedback)"
 description: A start at examining leading thought around SSI since 2016, and presenting the idea of "modularizing" essential components of SSI documentation.
+excerpt: >
+  In order to stimulate the discussion, I've been going through a infominer33/self-sovereign-identity and organizing some thoughts on SSI since Christopher's 2016 post.
+There are a few different ways to approach and describe SSI.
+What I aim to do is come up with a list of different "SSI Cases" to modularize the treatment of the subject.
+This will allow each to contribute in the way that makes most sense for themselves, rather than trying to discuss SSI as a whole in a single whitepaper.
 layout: single
 classes: wide
 toc: false